 After finally seeing this guy emerge and cry his eyes out like a big f’n baby on national TV, I have even less respect for people who think making spectacles of themselves (without being drunk) constitutes magic.

 So we move on to drinking–naturally.
 England is a country of many pubs and bars.
-We went to places called things like The Crown and Two Chairmen, The John Snow, The Endurance, The Dog and Duck, Alphabet, and The Electricity Showroom.
+We went to places called things like The Crown and Two Chairmen, The John Snow, The Endurance, The Dog and Duck, Alphabet, and Electricity Showrooms.
 These places ranged from typical English football-watching pubs to trendy East Villagey-type bars to local beer and darts joints.
 There was lots of beer, lots of wood and lots of smoke.
 The best part?
 No tipping!
 No longer did we feel obligated to give a twenty-five percent tip to a person behind a bar for popping the top on a bottle.
 No longer did we have to put up with empty-headed, flirtatious barmaids who think they’re going to suck an extra dollar out of some dorky dude in jeans and white sneakers.
 It’s a win-win situation for all of us–except the damn smoking.
 Oh, and everything closes at eleven o’clock.
 Nothing like an early closing time to encourage raging alcoholism.
 Dinking starts hard at five and continues through dinner until you stumble out of the bar in time to catch the nightly news.
 Of course, we f’d it up every night and end up having about three hours to pack in six hours of drinking.
 Damn us Yanks.
 Plus, these wacky folks let your bring your beer outside.
 Now that’s progressive.

 The one weird thing about England is the lack of human interaction.
 Yes, Mr. Hipster got no love.
 Not a look.
 Nothing.
 People in New York are constantly looking around at other people.
 They’re people watching.
 They’re checking each other out.
 The Brits don’t look at anyone.
 There’s no staring or even sideways glances.
 I checked with Mrs. Hipster, who, despite wearing the “come hither” low-riders, didn’t even warrant a “hey baby,” a wolf whistle, or even a creepy eyebrow wiggle.
 Very odd, indeed.